Main works on traditional Chinese medicine

 Taiping huimin heji jufan, a medical volume recoding formulations of various Chinese medicines, was written.
 These medicines are very effective and convenient to apply and so the prescriptions in this book continue to be used even today.

-Xiaoer yaozhengzhijue was a brief text that recorded the diagnosis and treatment of various paediatric diseases that was written during this period.
+Xiaoer yaozhengzhijue was a brief text that recorded the diagnosis and treatment of various pediatric diseases that was written during this period.
 It remains a highly regarded text in clinical consultation to this day.

 Yuan Dynasty (1279A.D-1363)

-Yinshan zhengyao is an early Chinese book on nutrition, which was written during this time.
+Yinshan zhengyao is an early Chinese book on nutrition which was written during this time.

-Waike jingyao, a well-kept and valuable surgery work, also originated at this time.
+Waike jingyao, a well-kept and valuable surgery work also originated at this time.

-In this period, Shiyi dexiaofang recorded an effective method of hanging to treat fractures of the spinal column, which was very advanced in world medicine at that time.
+In this period, Shiyi dexiaofang recorded an effective method of hanging to treat fractures of the spinal column which was very advanced in world medicine at that time.

-TOPMing Dynasty (1368A.D-1644)
+Ming Dynasty (1368A.D-1644)

 Presentation and treatment of 12 different dental diseases were recorded in Kouchi leiyao, an early Chinese work on dentistry and the larynx.

-Zhenjiu dacheng (Great Achievements on Acupuncture), an essential work on an acupuncture works up to the Ming Dynasty, was written.
+Zhenjiu dacheng (Great Achievements on Acupuncture), an essential work on acupuncture works up to the Ming Dynasty, was written.
 It is widely seen as a bridge between the past and present in the acupuncture practices.